spring-guides/gs-rest-service/README.md

 }
 ```

-As you'll see in a moment, Spring will the use _Jackson_ library to automatically marshal instances of type `Greeting` into JSON.
+As you'll see, Spring uses _Jackson_ library to automatically marshal instances of type `Greeting` into JSON.

-Now that we've got our representation class, let's create the resource controller that will serve it.
+Next you create the resource controller that will serve the resource representation class.

 Create a resource controller
 ------------------------------

 In Spring's approach to building RESTful web services, HTTP requests are handled by a _controller_.
-These components are are easily identified by the [`@Controller`][] annotation, and the `GreetingController` below handles `GET` requests for `/greeting` by returning a new instance of our `Greeting` class:
+These components are easily identified by the [`@Controller`][] annotation, and the `GreetingController` below handles `GET` requests for `/greeting` by returning a new instance of the `Greeting` class:

 `src/main/java/hello/GreetingController.java`
 ```java